NYU-Molecular-Pathology/Methylation/Development/Readme.md

   + It should automatically create a directory for you named Methylation.
 Check the box "Open in new session" and click "Create Project"
   + This will clone the latest Methylation repository files locally in a new RStudio project environment
+  + If you want to load the existing Development project, in Rstudio open a Project in a new session from `/Volumes/CBioinformatics/Development/Methylation/Pipeline/Methylation` and then be sure to Git > Pull the latest updates first